The information below is subject to change. Sign up to receive email updates and review the most current information.

 Will my institution have access to both platforms simultaneously?

 No. The existing content URLs will redirect to the new platform at launch.
 This redirect process takes a short period of time to complete.
-Once that has happened, you will be unable to access the old platform.
+The current site will be down February 16 and no content will be available until the new platform is live on February 17.

 Will the URLs change?
 When will they be available?